 Our internationally respected faculty members are experts in the fields of alcohol and addiction, substance use, exercise and physical activity, diet and nutrition, cancer control, and HIV/AIDS, among other areas.
 We conduct research with diverse communities in Providence, Boston, other urban settings in the United States, and in international settings.
 We value diversity and are committed to addressing health disparities associated with race/ethnicity, socioeconomic status, and other forms of social inequality.

-The master's program in Behavioral and Social Health Sciences (BSHS) is terminal degree program designed to be completed within one year or on a part-time basis.
+The master's program in Behavioral and Social Health Sciences (BSHS) is terminal degree program designed to be completed within two years or on a part-time basis.
 Students must take a total of eight courses: five required core courses, two elective courses, and one capstone/thesis research course.
-The program offers two master’s degree options: the AM degree (with capstone experience) or ScM degree (with a required thesis).
+This program is an ScM Master’s degree with a required thesis.

 GRE General: Required, except for medical school graduates who may substitute the MCAT.
 GRE subject scores will be considered if submitted.